 Beyond messaging, the visual components of your brand are also important to consider.
 Here’s what you need to know:

 - Colors.
 Color can make a big difference in how your brand is perceived.
 The colors you choose should reflect the traits of your brand.
 For example, blues might suggest loyalty or intelligence, while red might suggest energy and excitement.
 Beyond this, it is important to use a consistent color scheme across all of your marketing materials.
-Working with a graphic designer is a good way to define a color scheme that looks great and reflects your branding goals.

 - Imagery.
 Again, if you are targeting a niche, be sure that the imagery on your site reflects that niche.
 If your goal is to attract middle-aged business professionals who may be looking to jumpstart their investment portfolios, be sure that you have photos of middle-aged professionals in your marketing materials.
 Another key point here is to invest in quality headshots for you and your team as well as high quality photos of your office environment.
 Your goal should be to present your practice as welcoming, professional, and personable.